-- 7.1 From 15 June 2020, QGPs will not be issued. - 7.2 A pilot who holds a QGP certificate issued prior to 15 June 2020 and has also achieved the distance leg of an FAI Silver Badge or higher, is deemed to qualify for an XCP certificate and this will be recorded in the central membership database accordingly. - 7.3 A pilot who holds a QGP certificate issued prior to 15 June 2020 but has not been awarded the distance leg of an FAI Silver Badge or higher may be considered for issue of an XCP certificate on satisfactory completion of form OPS 03A. - 7.4 A pilot who holds an FAI Silver Badge or higher at 15 June 2020 is deemed to qualify for an XCP certificate and this will be recorded in the central membership database accordingly.
+- 7.1 From 15 June 2020, no further QGPs were issued. - 7.2 A pilot who held a QGP certificate issued prior to 15 June 2020 and has also achieved the distance leg of an FAI Silver Badge or higher, is deemed to qualify for an XCP certificate and this has been or will be recorded in the central membership database accordingly. - 7.3 A pilot who held a QGP certificate issued prior to 15 June 2020 but has not been awarded the distance leg of an FAI Silver Badge or higher may be considered for issue of an XCP certificate on satisfactory completion of form OPS 03A. - 7.4 A pilot who held an FAI Silver Badge or higher at 15 June 2020 is deemed to qualify for an XCP certificate and this has been or will be recorded in the central membership database accordingly.